 Of course we’ve been hearing about how everyone’s going to be paying with mobile phones, any day now, for about a decade.
 By waving, of course, because merchants are going to have NFC readers and phone makers are going to have NFC chips.
 Those who’ve heard me talk about this know that I’ve been a great skeptic of mobile payments happening quickly in the US.

-So you might think that there’s an imposter writing the rest of this piece and making this assertion: 2012 is the point of inflection for mobile payments where the future will be must different than the past.
+So you might think that there’s an imposter writing the rest of this piece and making this assertion: 2012 is the point of inflection for mobile payments where the future will be much different than the past.
 The next few years will see speedy adoption in the US as mobile payments becomes mainstream for consumers and merchants.

 This will all happen differently than anyone has forecasted.

 I focused on the possibility that we were passing through an inflection point for mobile payments a couple of weeks ago when I realized that I had completed every single transaction that day on my iPhone.
 Now a couple of things you should know before I go on.
-It was a Sunday and I lead a pretty boring.
+It was a Sunday and I lead a pretty boring life.
 I got up and paid for my morning newspapers at the Charles Street Market in Boston with LevelUp ($9.50 for the NYTimes, the Boston Globe and the Financial Times).
 I went to Starbucks and paid $2.08 for my coffee using the Starbucks card app on my phone.
-I got a car service using my Uber app.
+I got car service using my Uber app.

-During the week, my most common purchases are for the newspaper, my coffee at Starbucks, and my lunch at a place called Delicato.
-I can, and usually do, all these purchases using my mobile phone.
+During the week, my most common purchases are the newspaper, my coffee at Starbucks, and my lunch at a place called Delicato.
+I can, and usually do, make all these purchases using my mobile phone.

 There aren’t any statistics on how many people are doing this.
 My guess is that while it is still pretty small it is significant and is growing quickly.
 Lots of people have gotten accustomed to paying with their mobile phones at Starbucks and more and more are doing it with services like LevelUp and Uber.
-Importantly, it is a lot more common than is was a couple of years ago.
+Importantly, it is a lot more common than it was a couple of years ago.
 Things have changed.

 So why could 2012 be an inflection point?